richmahn/en_tn/1co/front/intro.md

 #### What is the Book of 1 Corinthians about? ####

-1 Corinthians is a book about conflicts among believers in the church in the city of Corinth.
-Paul had heard many bad reports about the believers' actions.
-Some of their problems included theological or doctrinal issues, but most of them were about bad behavior.
-This letter is Paul's response and encouragement for the Christians in Corinth to live in a God-pleasing way.
+1 Corinthians is a letter that Paul wrote to the believers in the city of Corinth.
+Paul had heard that there were problems among the believers.
+They were arguing with each other.
+Some of them misunderstood some of the Christian teachings.
+And some of them were behaving badly.
+In this letter, Paul responded to them and encouraged them to live in a way that pleases God.

 #### How should the title of this book be translated? ####

 Translators may choose to call this book by its traditional title, "First Corinthians" or "Paul's First Letter to the Church in Corinth."
 This letter is actually the first of two letters to the Corinthian Christians that are in the New Testament.
 There was at least one earlier letter, but that letter no longer exists.
 (See: [[rc://en/ta/man/translate/translate-names]])

 #### Who wrote the Book of 1 Corinthians? ####

-Paul of Tarsus was the author.
-He probably wrote from Ephesus after he lived for some time in Corinth and planted the church there.
-Paul had been known as "Saul" before his conversion to Christ, when he had been a persecutor of the church.
+Paul from the city of Tarsus was the author.
+He had been known as Saul in his early life.
+Before becoming a Christian, Paul was a Pharisee.
+He persecuted Christians.
+After he began to trust in Jesus Christ, he traveled several times throughout the Roman Empire telling people about Jesus.

+Paul started the church in Corinth.
+He was staying in the city of Ephesus when he wrote this letter.

 ## Part 2: Important Religious and Cultural Concepts ##

 #### What was the city of Corinth like? ####

 Corinth was a major city located in ancient Greece.
 Because it was near the Mediterranean Sea, many people bought and sold goods there.
 This caused the city to have people from many different cultures.
-It was known for its immorality.
-Its religious practices centered on Aphrodite, the goddess of love.
+People knew that those who lived there were immoral.
+The people worshipped Aphrodite, the goddess of love.
 As part of the ceremonies honoring Aphrodite, her worshipers had sexual intercourse with temple prostitutes.

 #### What was the problem with meat sacrificed to idols? ####

 Many animals were slaughtered and sacrificed to the gods in Corinth.
-However, much of the meat was kept by the priests and worshipers, and much of it was sold in markets.
+Priests and worshipers kepts some of the meat.
+And, much of the meat was sold in markets.
 Many Christians disagreed with each other over whether it was right for them to eat this meat, because it had been dedicated to a false god.
 Paul writes about this problem in 1 Corinthians.

 ## Part 3: Important Translation Issues ##